ComputerKarate/linux/README.md

 # linux
 Useful scripts and code

-directory_cleanup - Bash script and directory structure for temporary files that are automatically cleaned up after a preset period of time.
+bash_directory_cleanup - Bash script and directory structure for temporary files that are automatically cleaned up after a preset period of time.

+python_directory_cleanup - Python script for temporary files that are automatically cleaned up after a preset period of time.
+Windows and Linux compatible